Ron Harnish - Chairman

 While co-opted Board Members do not have the same rights and responsibilities as full Board Members, it is a great way to get involved.
 You can be actively working on a Trust Project and also attend Board Meetings, so you get first hand experience of how the Trust functions, without having to make the full committment that the elected members do.
 I would certainly recommend it to anyone who thinks they can bring some specialist skills to the table or who just wants to be more invoved in the running of the Trust.

-Outside of the Trust I am a self employed contractor in the Telecoms industry , currently managing a project rolling out 4G fibre upgrades for two of the biggest networks in the country.
+Outside of the Trust I am a self employed contractor in the Telecoms industry .

 Richard Ward- Co-Opted Board Member